Can 2 users in different locations meet in a virtual surgery? AKA, Remote Telepresence or Virtual Telepresence?

 The short answer: The average surgical procedure takes about 3 months from launch to final testing.
-We work fast and likely you’ll have your first rough procedural play-though on a VR headset within 2 weeks.
-From there is just a question of feature complexity and refinement.
+We work fast and you’ll likely have your first rough procedural play-though on a VR headset within 2 weeks.
+From there it is just a question of feature complexity and refinement.

-The answer to this question properly largely depends on the complexity of the project and speed of our client during the review process.
+To answer this question properly, it largely depends on complexity level of the project, and speed of client review.
 Send us a surgical manual and we can give you an accurate timeline.

 How much does it cost to develop a VR surgical procedure?

-The answer to this question properly largely depends on the complexity of the project.
+The answer to this question properly, it largely depends on the complexity of the project.
 Send us a surgical manual and we can give you an estimation of cost.